 Because beads work!

-It is just like matching the hatch of mayflies, caddis, or stoneflies on a trout river.
+Honing in on the perfect color bead is Alaska's way of matching the hatch of mayflies, caddis, or stoneflies on a trout river.
 Beads can better match the eggs drifting out of salmon or trout redds during a spawn.
 A bead drifting down the river looks so much like a real salmon egg that trout and char often can't tell the difference.
 And chances are, underwater, you couldn't either.

-Beads are all the rage right now and it looks like they won't be going out of style for a long time.
+Beads have quickly grown to be one of the most popular ways to catch trout behind spawning salmon.
 This isn't to say that beads are the only egg pattern that will work in Alaska; old standby flies such as glo bugs still have a time and a place.
-But if you are fishing rainbows or dollies at the height of the spawn or in a heavily fished area, beads are the way to go.
+If you are fishing rainbows or Dollies at the height of the spawn or in a heavily fished area, beads are the way to go.
 We can help you choose your beads, rig them up right, and fish them effectively.

-First.)
-Determine what species of salmon spawn in the area you plan to visit.
-The different species of salmon have different sized roe (eggs.)
+Determining what species of salmon spawn in the area you plan to visit is critical to your day of fishing.
+The different species of salmon have different sized roe, or eggs.
 Sockeye (Red) salmon produce the smallest roe.
-Typically a 6mm bead is used to imitate sockeye roe.
+Typically a 6mm bead is used to imitate the sockeye egg.
 Pink (Humpy) and Coho (Silver) roe are medium size.
 Start with an 8mm bead if these fish are spawning.
 Chum (Dog) and King (Chinook) salmon produce the largest eggs.
-An 8mm or 10mm bead is a good size for these big boys and size does matter most of the time.
+An 8mm or 10mm bead is a good size for these salmon.
 You can easily find beads in 6mm, 8mm, 10mm and even 12mm which means that there is a bead for any situation.

 Another rule of thumb is to fish smaller beads in slower water where fish have more time to inspect the bead, and fish larger beads in faster water and chutes where the bead is going to drift by the fish at a faster rate.
 In those situations a larger target for the trout to key in on is better.